arangodb/docs/3.8/aql/operations-collect.md

 `COLLECT` vs. `RETURN DISTINCT`
 -------------------------------

 In order to make a result set unique, one can either use `COLLECT` or `RETURN DISTINCT`.
-Behind the scenes, both variants will work by creating an *AggregateNode*.
+Behind the scenes, both variants create a *CollectNode*.
 For both variants, the optimizer may try the sorted and the hashed variant of `COLLECT`.
 The difference is therefore mainly syntactical, with `RETURN DISTINCT` saving a bit of typing when compared to an equivalent `COLLECT`:

 ```js
 FOR u IN users